 You often need to create objects when working with .NET classes.
 An object is an instance of a particular class.
 Methods are functions that operate exclusively on objects of a class.
 Data types package together objects and methods so that the methods operate on objects of their own type.
-For more information about objects, see MATLAB Objects.
+For information about using objects in MATLAB®, see Operations on Objects.

 the class constructor, which has the same name as the class.
 The syntax

 classObj = namespace.ClassName(varargin)